aaron-grau/curic/full-stack-project/readings/full-stack-project-proposal.md

 ### Wireframes

+-	`/wireframes`

-You should also link to a page containing wireframes of the views essential for your MVP.
-Each wireframe should be a basic representation of the layout and information presented in the view.
+Links to wireframes of your application's UI views.
+Each wireframe should be a basic representation of the layout and information presented in a view.
 If you plan to use nested React components, clearly indicate the heirarchy in your wireframes.
-We should be able to "click" through your website using your wireframes.
+We should be able to see every view of your website using your wireframes, and how each view is reached.

 **NB**: You can use any tool you like to create your wireframes (pen and paper are completely acceptable).
-To spare your eyes from my chicken scratches, I made the sample proposal wireframes using [draw.io][draw.io].
+If your writing looks like chicken scratches, try [draw.io][draw.io].

 [draw.io]: https://www.draw.io/

 ### React Components

+-	`components.md`

-In addition to the view wireframes, you should diagram a tree indicating your application's overall component structure.
+In addition to the wireframes, you should diagram a tree indicating your application's overall component structure.

+Discuss how you will nest your components.
+If components will need containers, indicate what state and dispatch props they will need.
+For presentational components, discuss what props and state they will need.

 See the sample project proposal for an example of this.

-### Flux Cycles
+### Redux Architecture

-Flux loops are organized by data type.
-Under each data type, there may be sub- categories, and each action is listed with the sequence of events that result from its invocation, ending with the API or store.
-Finally, store listeners are listed at the end.
+- `redux-structure.md`

+Discuss how information will move through your application state and where it will be stored.

-You should be able to use this document trace an action starting with where it was invoked, through the API/store involved, and finally to the components that update as a result.
-This is important because once you start implementing your flux loops, that's precisely what you'll need to do.
+Organize your discussion around each `slice` (i.e. reducer) of state that will be needed.
+You should be able to use this document to trace an action starting with where it was dispatched, through any middlewares and API utils involved, through the reducer, and finally to the components that update as a result.
+This is important because once you start implementing your redux loops, that's precisely what you'll need to do.

 ### DB Schema

+`schema.md`

 Link to a document outlining the database schema for your app.
 Build up the schema by walking through your app's wireframes.
 Think carefully about what data